code-423n4/2023-04-caviar-findings/report.md

 During the audit outlined in this document, C4 conducted an analysis of the Caviar Private Pools smart contract system written in Solidity.
 The audit took place between April 7—April 13 2023.

+Following the C4 audit, 3 wardens (rvierdiiev, rbserver, and KrisApostolov) reviewed the mitigations for all identified issues; the mitigation review report is appended below the audit report.

+*Note: This published report was updated on August 28, 2023 to include the mitigation review results.*

 ## Wardens

 127 Wardens contributed reports to the Caviar Private Pools: